Books Set in Alabama, Georgia, Florida, South Carolina, and Tennessee

 This novel spans over seventy years while tracing three generations of a Southern Black family.

-In the summer of 1995, 10-year-old Joan, her mother, and her younger sister escape her father’s explosive temper by fleeing to her mother’s hometown of Memphis.
-Here, a half a century earlier, Joan’s grandfather built a majestic house in the historic Black neighborhood of Douglass.
+In the summer of 1995, 10-year-old Joan, her mother, and her younger sister escaped her father’s explosive temper by fleeing to her mother’s hometown of Memphis.
+Here, half a century earlier, Joan’s grandfather built a majestic house in the historic Black neighborhood of Douglass.
 He was then lynched just days after becoming the city’s first Black detective.

 As she gets older, Joan finds comfort in art and begins painting portraits of the community in Memphis.
 One of her subjects is their mysterious neighbor, Miss Dawn, who holds secrets to the past.
-Her stories will help Joan discover how her passion, imagination, and relentless hope and part of a long family tradition.
-With a paintbrush in her hand, Joan comes to understand that her mother, her grandmother, and the women before them, made impossible choices to allow her more choices of her own.
+Her stories will help Joan discover how her passion, imagination, and relentless hope are part of a long family tradition.
+With a paintbrush in her hand, Joan comes to understand that her mother, her grandmother, and the women before them made impossible choices to allow her more choices of her own.

-The Book Girls Say… Reviewers say that the city of Memphis is described in such detail that it becomes a character in the novel.
+Reviewers say that the city of Memphis is described in such detail that it becomes a character in the novel.
 Told in a non-linear timeline, this story blends real historical events into the fictional narrative.
 It’s described as heartbreaking and engrossing.

 This book is based on the true story of Georgia Tann's "adoption" agency that claimed to help orphans, but instead kidnapped poor children and trafficked them to wealthy families.